korken89/softdevice-template/README.md

 3. Add the methods you need to `Softdevice` in `src/lib.rs`.
 4. Implement the methods in `src/bin/softdevice.rs`

+To see the current size of the softdevice, run `cargo size-softdevice`.

 ## Using the softdevice

 1. Copy the "userspace" example in `memory.x` to you application linker script.